robertu94/robertu94.github.io/content/learning/development.markdown

 ### Version control

 Lastly, the final tool that you should learn is a version control system.
+Without a version control system, you can still track changes yourself: You've probably had files on your computer called `thing_v1.txt`, `thing_v2.txt`, etc.
+But then the question quickly becomes what if multiple team mates are making changes simultaneously, what was changed?
+Everything merged correctly?
+Why were things changed?
+Version control systems solve the problems of

++ tracking changes over time
++ making it easier to understand why a change was made
++ make it easier to share those changes consistently with others.

-At this point in history, that tool is `git`.
+At this point in history, that tool used most often is `git`.
 Git currently is prevalent because it scales well to extremely large code bases and is flexible enough to support a number of different work flows.
 To learn Git, I recommend the [git book](https://git-scm.com/book/en/v2)